 This version of the Chalumeau has nine tone holes instead of the eight on the historic instrument and plays in the second register when you open the thump hole a tiny bit.
 It plays about 2 1/2 octaves depending on the abilities of the player.

 Made of olive wood it has a clear and overtone rich sound.
-It is also available in cherry wood making it sound a bit warmer with less overtones.
-Occasionally I make it from other species as maple, plum or boxwood.
+Occasionally I make it from other species as elder, maple, plum or boxwood.

 Samantha Archer recorded this beautiful demo playing a chalumeau in G made of olive wood, she is accompanied by Jaron Tripp playing a Cajonico.